uffe/awesome-react-components/readme.md

  - [react-bootstrap-table](https://github.com/AllenFang/react-bootstrap-table) - It&#39;s a react table for bootstrap.
  - [react-data-grid](https://github.com/adazzle/react-data-grid) - Excel-like grid component built with React, with editors, keyboard navigation, copy &amp; paste, and the like.
  - [react-pivot](https://github.com/davidguttman/react-pivot) - React-Pivot is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.
- - [autoresponsive-react](https://github.com/xudafeng/autoresponsive-react) - Auto Responsive Layout Library For React.
  - [reactabular](https://github.com/reactabular/reactabular) - Spectacular tables for React.
  - [fixed-data-table](https://github.com/facebook/fixed-data-table) - A React table component designed to allow presenting thousands of rows of data.
  - [sematable](https://github.com/sematext/sematable) - Client side sorting, pagination, and text filter for redux/react based apps.

-### Infinite Scroll
+ - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.

+# Large list with virtualization

+*Display a huge list and only render visible entries.

+I have a large list of several thousands of entries that I want to show to the user.

+I want to dispaly the entire list without pagination.
+But rendering all thousands of entries is performance-wise unpractical.

+Instead of rendering all entries at once, the entries should be rendered only when they become visible as the user scrolls up and down the list.
+This technique is called "virtualization".

+What React libraries are there to achieve that?*

+ - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.
+ - [react-infinite](https://github.com/seatgeek/react-infinite) - A browser-ready efficient scrolling container based on UITableView.
  - [react-lazyload](https://github.com/jasonslyvia/react-lazyload) - Lazyload your Component, Image or anything matters the performance.
  - [react-infinity](https://github.com/nmn/react-infinity) - A UITableView Inspired list and grid display solution with element culling and smooth animations.
- - [react-infinite](https://github.com/seatgeek/react-infinite) - A browser-ready efficient scrolling container based on UITableView.
  - [react-infinite-grid](https://github.com/ggordan/react-infinite-grid) - A React component which renders a grid of elements.

+# Infinite Scroll

+*Display a list that gets populated as the user scroll downs.

+I have a huge/infinite list.
+This is called "Infinite Scroll".

+What React libraries are there to help me achieve that?*

  - [react-list](https://github.com/orgsync/react-list) - A versatile infinite scroll React component.
- - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.

-### Overlay
+# Overlay

-*Display overlay / modal / alert / dialog / lightbox / popup*
+*Display a view in a large modefull popup.

+I want to display a new view in a large window on top of the current view.

+It should be "modefull", i.e. it should be blocking in the sense that the user has to interact with or close that new view before proceeding.

+For example a "yes/no" dialog or a modal to temporary show more information.

+Such popup is also called overlay, modal, alert, dialog, or lightbox.

+What are the react overlay libraries out there?*

  - [react-dock](https://github.com/alexkuz/react-dock) - Resizable dockable react component.
  - [react-overlays](https://github.com/react-bootstrap/react-overlays) - Utilities for creating robust overlay components.